Jyny/Chat-FCU/README.md

 ##about

-+use socket.io ,Nodejs , bootstrap
+*  use socket.io ,Nodejs , bootstrap
-+run on heroku
+*  run on heroku

 ##Fork from